CVE-2026-32635

 Overview

-Angular is a development platform for building mobile and desktop web applications using TypeScript/JavaScript and other languages.
-Prior to 22.0.0-next.3, 21.2.4, 20.3.18, and 19.2.20, a Cross-Site Scripting (XSS) vulnerability has been identified in the Angular runtime and compiler.
-It occurs when the application uses a security-sensitive attribute (for example href on an anchor tag) together with Angular's ability to internationalize attributes.
-Enabling internationalization for the sensitive attribute by adding i18n-<attribute> name bypasses Angular's built-in sanitization mechanism, which when combined with a data binding to untrusted user-generated data can allow an attacker to inject a malicious script.
-This vulnerability is fixed in 22.0.0-next.3, 21.2.4, 20.3.18, and 19.2.20.
+A high-severity Cross-Site Scripting (XSS) vulnerability (CVE-2026-32635) has been identified in the Angular runtime and compiler.
+Enabling internationalization for security-sensitive attributes (for example, href on an anchor tag) by adding i18n-<name> attribute bypasses Angular's built-in sanitization mechanism, which when combined with a data binding to untrusted user-generated data can allow an attacker to inject a malicious script.

 Details